mikezackles/nocopy/README.md

 For variable byte size heap support, make sure to set the AssumeSameSizedByte template parameter to false (divides the maximum heap size by `CHAR_BIT`).

-Note that a higher level interface may be forthcoming, but for now, clients must manage heap allocations manually.

 ```c++
 #include <nocopy.hpp>